mss423/mss423.github.io/_pages/about.md

 ---

-***Latest Publication:*** We have been accepted to present at *AAMAS 2023* in London this summer on our paper ["Analysis of a Learning Based Algorithm for Budget Pacing"](https://arxiv.org/abs/2205.13330).
+***Latest Publication News:*** We have been accepted to present at *AAMAS 2023* in London this summer on our paper ["Analysis of a Learning Based Algorithm for Budget Pacing"](https://arxiv.org/abs/2205.13330).
 Hope to see some old friends and make some new ones while we're there!

 ---